Maria-Antony/Maria-Antony/README.md

 <div align="center">

-⚡ Tech geek with an AI brain and an electronics heart! 💡 🤖 I make machines think and circuits blink!
+⚡ Tech geek with an AI brain and an electronics heart!</br>
+🤖 I make machines think and circuits blink!</br>
 🚀 Always on a mission to break things (then fix them)!

 </div>